-You probably won’t want anything as detailed as these – but they’re a good insight into how helpful a style guide can me for a serious content team.
+You probably won’t want anything as detailed as these – but they’re a good insight into how helpful a style guide can be for a serious content team.

-Your style guide will probably focus on issues that are important to you.
+Your style guide will focus on issues that are important to you.
 These might include:

 • Styles of English.
 In a global business, do you use UK or US spellings?
 Are there any exceptions to the general rule – such as use of the Oxford comma?